Schmitt-MS-metabarcoding-course/eDNA_teaching_2025/README.md

 ```

-> :memo: **Question 15:** How many sequences did we loose at each step for the first six ASVs occuring in the table?
+> :memo: **Question 15:** How many sequences did we lose at each step for the first six ASVs occuring in the table?

 Now we go on to save our data so we could load it in later.